Building executive insight

 Reflections

-Each piece begins with an image that invites a second look.
-The intention is not illustration, but reflection.
+Each piece begins with an image that invites a second look - not as illustration, but as a way in.

-Words are used sparingly to create space for consideration: helping you notice patterns, make connections, and test what you see against your own experience.
-The point is not instruction.
-It is to create the conditions for reflection: letting the meaning form through your own thinking.
+Words are used sparingly.
+The aim is to help you notice patterns, make connections, and test what you see against your own experience.
+The meaning forms through your own thinking.

 They are grouped into five thematic areas, shown below.